 - provide workers with safety equipment such as respirators and goggles

 - provide extensive and ongoing training for positions that require potential high risk

-OSHA inspections are not scheduled, and happen unannounced.
+OSHA inspections are not scheduled and happen unannounced.
 They can be initiated by anyone within a company if they believe there is a negligence of standards or a hazardous situation has arisen that has yet to be resolved.
-Priority and prominence of immediate inspection ranges between imminent danger and companies randomly targeted within an industry with rising hazard or injury rates.
-Upon inspection, if an inspector finds an unresolved issue, OSHA can issue fines and violations, and will follow up with further inspections to make sure the issue is resolved permanently.
+Priority and prominence of immediate inspection range between imminent danger and companies randomly targeted within an industry with rising hazard or injury rates.
+Upon inspection, if an inspector finds an unresolved issue, OSHA can issue fines and violations and will follow up with further inspections to make sure the issue is resolved permanently.

 Employers can debate a complaint in its entirety or any part of the complaint issued to OSHA, but the person who filed the complaint can only contest to the date in which the complaint can be resolved.

 Employers must follow a set of regulations to comply with OSHA standards.
 The regulations consist of following OSHA health and safety standards, correcting and hazards that have been found, informing and properly training employees and others you can find on OSHA’s website.